boocockp/Elemento-Games-Site/stories/Inter-team Puzzle of the Day League.md

 Stage 2 - Cached calculations
 -----------------------------

-- Write each result to file in storage id'ed by date
+- Write each result to file in storage id'ed by date - or a db record?
 - Check for file before recalculating
 - Calculate the period data at end of each day for that day
 - Calculate a new period so far data set for week, month, year